Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

-Thus there exists a finite-index, normal subgroup $E'\le E$ fixing every domain $\Bigdom{z}$.
-We claim that, by arguing as in \cite[Lemma 4.20]{ABO}, one can show that $\C U$ is a quasiline for every $U\in \Bigdom{z}$.
-Indeed, $Z'\coloneq \langle z\rangle\cap E'$ has unbounded orbits on $\C U$, so $E'$ does not act elliptically; moreover, the action is not parabolic as it is cobounded (this is because $\pi_U$ is coarsely surjective).
-By the classification of group actions on hyperbolic spaces (see e.g. \cite[Theorem 4.2]{ABO}), there must be a loxodromic element $h\in E'$.
-As $Z'$ commutes with $h$, it must fix the endpoints $h^+,h^-\in\partial \C U$.
-In particular, the action of $Z'$ is not parabolic, so some power of $z$ is a loxodromic with endpoints $h^\pm$.
-Again, this means that every element in $E'$, which commutes with $Z'$, must fix both $h^+$ and $h^-$; hence, as the action is cobounded, $\C U$ must be a quasiline.
+By arguing as in \cite[Lemma 4.20]{ABO}, one can show that $\C U$ is a quasiline for every $U\in \cal U$.
+Indeed, $K\le E'$ has unbounded orbits on $\C U$, so $E'$ does not act elliptically; moreover, the action is not parabolic as it is cobounded (this is because $\pi_U$ is coarsely surjective).
+By the classification of group actions on hyperbolic spaces (which dates back to Gromov \cite{gromov}, see e.g. \cite[Theorem 4.2]{ABO} for a more modern statement), there must be a loxodromic element $h\in E'$.
+As $K$ commutes with $h$, it must fix the endpoints $h^+,h^-\in\partial \C U$.
+In particular, the action of $K$ is not parabolic, so some $z\in K$ is a loxodromic isometry of $\C U$ with endpoints $h^\pm$.
+Again, this means that every element in $E'$, which commutes with $z$, must fix both $h^+$ and $h^-$; hence, as the action is cobounded, $\C U$ must be a quasiline.

-We now construct a quasimorphism $\phi_z\colon E\to \R$ which is unbounded on $\langle z\rangle$.
-As argued above, $E'$ fixes the ideal endpoints of $\C U$, so let $\phi'\colon E'\to \R$ be the Busemann quasimorphism associated to the action, which is unbounded on $Z'$.
-Now \cite[Lemma 3.4]{short_HHG:I} takes $\phi'$ as input and produces an quasiline $L$ on which $E$ acts, and such that $Z'$ (hence $\langle z\rangle$) still acts loxodromically.
-But $z$ is central in $E$, which again implies that $E$ acts on $L$ without inversions.
-Then the required quasimorphism $\phi_z$ is the Busemann quasimorphism associated to the action on $L$.